THE LINKING NETWORK – RESEARCHER IN RESIDENCE Dr Lindsey Cameron

 This PPt looks at what we, as School Linking teachers, must do to ensure the impact of inter-group contact is as effective and as positive as possible.

-3. Contact Hypothesis, an introduction: extended version webinar,
+3. Contact Hypothesis, an introduction: extended version webinar here,

 In these webinars Lindsay Cameron explains the essence of Contact Theory and how it has been used to develop the structure of the School Linking Programme.
 By guaranteeing certain optimal conditions are met, teachers involved in School Linking are ensuring maximum positive impact of the contact (be it direct or indirect).

 The information explained in the extended version above is summarized into a shorter webinar here and is also available in PPt and PDF formats.
-Contact Hypothesis, an introduction: lightning version webinar, PPT and pdf
+Contact Hypothesis, an introduction: lightning version webinar here, PPT here and pdf here

 In this webinar Lindsay Cameron explains what factors can contribute to negative experiences when engaging in inter-group contact, how to minimize these and counter-act them.
 Some of these factors are anxiety, views or experiences of others and the media.